joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 #### Create Get-VM script

-One of the features of WebJEA is the ability to run scripts on page load, we are going to get the current Power State of our Azure VMs, in the WebJEA scripts directory create a new PS1 file called: Get-VM.ps1
+One of the features of WebJEA is the ability to run scripts on page load.
+We are going to get the current Power State of our Azure VMs, in the WebJEA scripts directory create a new PS1 file called: Get-VM.ps1

 Add the following script to it: